 How to gather statistics for Indexes

-How does Oracle decide about the usage of index?
+How does Oracle decide about the usage of the index?

-Oracle automatically decides about whether index should be used by Optimizer engine.
+- Oracle automatically decides whether the index should be used by the Optimizer engine.

 Let us understand by this example

 We have a table emp which contains emp_name, salary,dept_no ,emp_no,date_of_joining and we have an index on emp_name

 select * from emp where emp_name = 'John';